TurboGears/tg2docs/docs/main/LogSetup.rst

 :Status: Unofficial

-The `Pylons logging wiki`_ has a well written and clearly documented logging HOWTO which this document will refer to.
+The `Pylons Book`_ has a well written and clearly documented logging HOWTO which this document will refer to.
 Each of the sections documented there have been tested under TG2 and they all are functional.

 The logging system can be setup through the application ini file using the `standard python logging`_ configuration layout.